marick/lens2/mostly_words/for_access_novices.md

    Deeply.update(network, lens, & MapSet.update(&1, :some_name))
 ```

-Or, if you prefer, you can use `update_in`, because lenses are
+Or, if you prefer, you can use `update_in/3`, because lenses are
 functions that implement the behavior that `Access` requires;